 Our Analysis and Test Results

-Marker calls the Alpinist their "ultralight" binding "for high alpine challenges"; we call it our favorite binding for all-around human-powered skiing.
-It's tied as our favorite, with the other Editors' Choice, the Atomic Backland Tour.
-The weight to performance ratio of the Alpinist (and the Atomic) hits what is currently the AT ski binding sweet spot, and these bindings stand up to the most robust downhill backcountry skiing (unless you have a film crew and associated emergency response team) and virtually disappear on the uphill.
+Marker calls the Alpinist their “ultralight” binding "for high alpine challenges"; we call it our favorite binding for all-around human-powered skiing.
+It's tied as our favorite, with the other high scorer, the Atomic Backland Tour.
+The weight to performance ratio of the Alpinist (and the Atomic) hits what is currently the AT ski binding sweet spot, and these bindings stand up to the most robust downhill backcountry skiing (unless you have a film crew and associated emergency response team; only then might you be skiing hard enough, with enough safety margin, to leverage the advantages of a heavier binding) and virtually disappear on the uphill.
 The Marker Alpinist has all the efficiency and features we've come to expect in the last three decades of tech binding evolution, with Marker's refinement and downhill ski performance additions.

 Performance Comparison